thehanriver/COVID-Symptoms-Site/README.md

 **About the App**
+This app is developed by Mario Han and Arnaud Harmange as team SW21

 This is a web app that allows a user to view live statistics about the COVID-19 pandemic including number of cases, deaths, and recovered patients worldwide.
 These statistics are provided by: https://github.com/mathdroid/covid-19-api and formatted using code modeled closely after this resource: https://www.youtube.com/watch?v=khJlrj3Y6Ls&start=27s&ab_channel=JavaScriptMastery